thehelp/project/README.md

 * Add [grunt-jsbeautifier](https://github.com/vkadam/grunt-jsbeautifier), with VERIFY_ONLY
 * Experiment with `groc`'s jsdoc-style keyword support (mostly for this project's documentation)

+### Support

+Use [Github Issues](https://github.com/thehelp/project/issues) for feature requests and bugs.
+Use [StackOverflow](http://stackoverflow.com/search?q=thehelp) for troubleshooting.
+For discussion about the future of TheHelp, new projects, big new features, [join the mailing list](https://groups.google.com/forum/#!forum/thehelp-discussion).

 ### Contributions

 Please submit all pull requests with: